When you need to take medicines abroad, it’s worth planning ahead. Some drugs are restricted. You might need a doctor’s letter or export licence.

 Check whether very cold temperatures can damage any of your medicines if you’re travelling by plane and packing them in your suitcase.
 Baggage holds in planes are very cold, although many planes have a heated area.

-You can arrange to take oxygen with you if you are breathless.
-Allow plenty of time to sort it out, because it can take a while.
+If you need oxygen, you can arrange to take this with you.
+But allow plenty of time to sort it out, because it can take a while.